xIntegro/InvoicePlane/CONTRIBUTING.md

 ### Prerequisites

-Download the following to setup the Xintegrocore VM.
+Download the following to setup the xintegro VM.
 Please note: the VM is for development purposes only.

 * http://www.ansible.com/home
 * https://www.vagrantup.com/